|

 (who used to sing with Ringer, and was our host the year before

 when we toured Scotland) sang with these guys.
-The Cavern
+The C

 Pub has lots of pictures and memorabilia from The Beatles, Pete